-The Holbrook Housing Authority is a Section 8 Public Housing Agency in Holbrook, Massachusetts.
+Holbrook Housing Authority is a housing authority that participates in the Section 8 Housing Choice Voucher (HCV) program.

-As of the most recent VMS report, Holbrook Housing Authority manages 78 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Holbrook Housing Authority manages 77 active Housing Choice Vouchers.

 According to the 2016 Q4 Picture of Subsidized Households database, the housing authority's voucher program has an annual turnover of 4% having issued approximately 20 vouchers in the past year.
 The average voucher holder has received housing benefits for 11 years and 8 months.
 According to the 2016 PSH database, persons who were issued a voucher in the preceding 12 months waited an average of 45 months on the waiting list1.